andy-byers/CalicoDB/README.md

 | fillseq100K  |               7,572 |

 ## TODO
+1. Figure out a way to eliminate the call to `flush()` during `commit()`
+   + This may involve flushing pages that haven't been flushed since some previous transaction when we acquire them
+   + Or, we could do the database file writes in the background as well, with periodic scans for old pages.
-1. Get everything code reviewed!
+2. Get everything code reviewed!
-2. Get unit test coverage up
+3. Get unit test coverage up
-3. Write documentation
+4. Write documentation
-4. Work on performance
+5. Work on performance
-5. Need some way to reduce the file size once many pages become unused
+6. Need some way to reduce the file size once many pages become unused
     + We need some way to collect freelist pages at the end of the file so that we can truncate
     + Look into SQLite's pointer maps